leogabac/suisave/docs/guide/tutorial.md

 - resolve the drive mountpoint from the UUID
 - build the destination path
 - execute `rsync`

+The only difference is the presentation layer.
+Both commands run the same local backup jobs.

 If you want to inspect the effective local config before you run anything: